-In addition to these administrative data, we use data from a survey of teachers we conducted in M-DCPS in the spring of 2008.
-We received survey responses from 6,800 of 10,074 surveyed teachers who were in the administrative data and who taught students in grades 4 through 11, for a response rate of 68 percent.
+In addition to these administrative data, we also use data from a survey of teachers we conducted in M-DCPS in the spring of 2008.
+We received survey responses from 6800 of 10074 surveyed teachers who were in the administrative data and who taught students in grades 4 through 11, for a response rate of 68 percent.
 The survey provides additional information on the characteristics of teachers that may be associated with the types of students they are assigned but that are unavailable in the administrative data.
 We asked teachers about previous leadership positions they held in their school.
 Specifically, we examine whether teachers who were ever a grade or department head, a member of school-wide leadership team, or a professional development leader receive more desirable class assignments than their colleagues who have not held such positions.
 Our survey also asked teachers which undergraduate college they attended.
-In the absence of teacher test scores or some other measure of "ability," we instead create measures of the selectivity of teachers' undergraduate institutions to serve as a rough proxy for this information.
-Teachers entered the name of their undergraduate institution, which we matched by hand to the identifier used for each school by the Integrated Postsecondary Education Data System maintained by the National Center for Education Statistics.
+In the absence of teacher test scores or some other measure of "ability", we instead create measures of the selectivity of teachers' undergraduate institutions to serve as a rough proxy for this information.
+Teachers entered the name of their undergraduate institution which we matched by hand to the identifier used for each school by the Integrated Postsecondary Education Data System maintained by the National Center for Education Statistics.
 After assigning each college the appropriate identification code, we combine our survey data with other information about the colleges teachers attended.
 We use the acceptance rate of teachers' undergraduate institution and the 75th percentile of SAT/ACT scores from their undergraduate institution.3 Since we do not know in which year teachers entered college, we use IPEDS data from a recent year (2007).
-Finally, we use the survey data to distinguish school-specific experience from total experience in the district.
-School-specific experience is not available in the administrative data but was included on our survey instrument.4
+Finally, we use the survey data to distinguish school specific experience from total experience in the district.
+School specific experience is not available in the administrative data but was included on our survey instrument.4

 Table 1 lists the mean and standard deviations of variables used in our analyses.
-Teachers average about 9 years of experience in the district, they are predominately female (71 percent), 37 percent are Hispanic, 26 percent are black, and 40 percent have a master's degree.
-The average teacher's classroom is 28 percent black and 61 percent Hispanic and includes 56 percent of students receiving free or reduced-priced lunches.
+Teachers average about 9 years of experience in the district, are predominately female (76 percent), 43 percent are Hispanic, 27 percent are black and 40 percent have a master's degree.
+Nearly 90 percent of students in the district are black (27 percent) or Hispanic (60 percent) and more than 60 percent qualify for free/reduced priced lunches.